nelsonic/indieweb-elixir/README.markdown

 ## Contributing

-Koype is a free and open source software project.
+`elixir` is a free and open source software project.
 For guidelines on contributing to the project as a developer, artist, translator, or however you wish to offer your time and skills, please read the [`CONTRIBUTING`][contrib] document (_TODO_).